lienonegithub/element-plus/website/docs/en-US/quickstart.md

 import { createApp } from 'vue'
 import { ElButton, ElSelect } from 'element-plus';
 import App from './App.vue';
+// If you want to use the .scss style file, you need to import the base.scss file
+// import 'element-plus/packages/theme-chalk/src/base.scss'

 const app = createApp(App)
 app.component(ElButton.name, ElButton);